-Because evaporite is weak (compared to the surrounding rock beds) and buoyant, it flows easily, be it horizontally or vertically, due to pressure differences caused by active tectonics or overburden (Jackson et al., 1994; Brun and Fort, 2008, 2011).
+Because evaporite is weak (compared to the surrounding rock beds) and buoyant, it flows easily, be it horizontally or vertically, due to pressure differences caused by active

+- tectonics or overburden (Jackson et al., 1994; Brun and Fort, 2008, 2011).
 Salt layers are famous for their ability to form diapirs, which produce ideal locations for trapping petroleum.
-Indeed, salt is a low porosity medium which traps oil and gas during their migration towards the surface and a significant proportion of the world's hydrocarbon reserves is found in structures related to salt tectonics, including many in the Middle East, the South Atlantic passive margins (Brazil, Gabon and Angola) and the Gulf of Mexico.
+Indeed, salt is a low porosity medium which traps oil and gas during their migration towards the surface and a significant proportion of the world's hydrocarbon reserves is found in structures related to salt tectonics, including many in the Middle East, the South Atlantic passive margins (Brazil, Gabon and Angola) and the Gulf of - Mexico.

-Understanding salt tectonics is therefore of great importance and the presence and effect of salt in stratigraphy has logically received attention from the numerical standpoint: from salt diapirs (Zaleski and Julien, 1992; van Keken et al., 1993; Poliakov et al., 1993b; Podlachikov et al., 1993; Ismail-Zadeh et al., 2004; Massimi et al., 2007) to the evolution of the Perdido Fold Belt in the Gulf of New Mexico (Gradmann et al., 2009; Gradmann and Beaumont, 2012), the evolution of the Scotian Basin (Albertz et al., 6, 1949-2096, 2014
+Understanding salt tectonics is therefore of great importance and the presence and effect of salt in stratigraphy has logically received attention from the numerical standpoint: from salt diapirs (Zaleski and Julien, 1992; van Keken et al., 1993; Poliakov et al., 1992) to the

+25 1993b; Podlachikov et al., 1993; Ismail-Zadeh et al., 2004; Massimi et al., 2007) to the evolution of the Perdido Fold Belt in the Gulf of New Mexico (Gradmann et al., 2009; Gradmann and Beaumont, 2012), the evolution of the Scotian Basin (Albertz et al., a basal salt layer (Trudgill and Cartwright, 1994).
+Two-dimensional (Schultz-Ela and Walsh, 2002) and recently three dimensional (Allken et al., 2013) numerical models of this area have been constructed and have shown the importance of the salt layer thickness and properties to understand the structural evolution of the area.